-- in Chapter one of Working Together to Safeguard Children, which includes a myth-busting guide to information sharing - Information Sharing: Advice for Practitioners Providing Safeguarding Services to Children, Young People, Parents and Carers.
-The seven golden rules for sharing information will be especially useful - The Information Commissioner's Office (ICO), which includes ICO UK GDPR FAQs and guidance from the department - Data protection: toolkit for schools Guidance to support schools with data protection activity, including compliance with the UK GDPR. - 9.
-If in doubt whether to share information we will take advice from IFD.
-Further advice on the seven golden rules for sharing information for staff can be found in the following document, Advice for practitioners providing safeguarding services to children, young people, parents and carers and guidance, which can be accessed https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment\da ta/file/721581/Information\sharing\advice\practitioners\safeguarding\services.pdf - 10.
+- 9. If in doubt whether to share information we will take advice from IFD.
+Further advice on the seven golden rules for sharing information for staff can be found in the following document, Advice for practitioners providing safeguarding services to children, young people, parents and carers and guidance, amended May 2024 which can be accessed.
+DfE non statutory information sharing advice for practitioners providing safeguarding services for children, young people, parents, and carers (publishing.service.gov.uk) - 10.
 The Data Protection Act 2018 and GDPR do not prevent the sharing of information for the purposes of keeping children safe.
 Fears about sharing information must not be allowed to stand in the way of the need to promote the welfare and protect the safety of children, which must always be the paramount concern. - 11.
-Effective sharing of information is essential for early identification of need, assessment and service provision to keep children safe. - 12.
-Practitioners should be proactive in sharing information as early as possible to help identify, assess and respond to risks or concerns about the safety and welfare of children, whether this is when problems are first emerging, or where a child is already known to local authority children's social care (e.g., they are being supported as a child in need or have a child protection plan).
+Effective sharing of information is essential for early identification of need, assessment, and service provision to keep children safe. - 12.
+Practitioners should be proactive in sharing information as early as possible to help identify, assess, and respond to risks or concerns about the safety and welfare of children, whether this is when problems are first emerging, or where a child is already known to local authority children's social care (e.g., they are being supported as a child in need or have a child protection plan).
 Practitioners should be alert to sharing important information about any adults with whom that child has contact, which may impact the child's safety or welfare. - 13.
 Information sharing is also essential for the identification of patterns of behaviour when a child has gone missing, when multiple children appear associated to the same context or locations of risk, or in relation to children in the secure estate where there may be multiple local authorities involved in a child's care.
 It will be for local safeguarding partners to consider how they will build positive relationships with other local areas to ensure that relevant information is shared in a timely and proportionate way. - 14.
 If a practitioner has concerns about a child's welfare and considers that they may be a child in need or that the child has suffered or is likely to suffer significant harm, then they should share the information with local authority children's social care and/or the police.
 All practitioners should be particularly alert to the importance of sharing information when a child moves from one local authority into another, due to the risk that knowledge pertinent to keeping a child safe could be lost. - 15.
 Practitioners must have due regard to the relevant data protection principles which allow them to share personal information, as provided for in the Data Protection Act 2018 and the General Data Protection Regulation (GDPR).
-To share information effectively: it is important to understand the processing conditions under the Data Protection Act 2018 and the GDPR which

-- allow them to store and share information for safeguarding purposes, including information, which is sensitive and personal, and should be treated as 'special category personal data'. - 16.
+To share information effectively: it is important to understand the processing conditions under the Data Protection Act 2018 and the GDPR which allow them to store and share information for safeguarding purposes, including information, which is sensitive and personal, and should be treated as 'special category personal data'. - 16.
 We are aware of the Data protection toolkit for schools which we will use to assist in complying with GDPR.

-11.4 Taking Responsibility
+Taking Responsibility